yuloh/blog/content/posts/how-php-environment-variables-actually-work.md

 ### Web

 When our web server handles a request we don't launch the process ourselves.
-Instead [PHP-FPM](https://php-fpm.org) spawns the process.
+Instead, [PHP-FPM](https://php-fpm.org) spawns the process.

 The first option is to pass environment variables [from PHP-FPM](https://secure.php.net/manual/en/install.fpm.configuration.php).
-By default PHP-FPM clears the existing environment variables before starting the PHP process.
+By default, PHP-FPM clears the existing environment variables before starting the PHP process.
 You can disable this with the `clear_env` configuration directive.
 After the environment is cleaned you can add your own variables with the `env[name] = value` syntax:

 ```ini
 ; somewhere in the pool configuration file (www.conf by default)